-When typical methods of disaster-response funding are inadequate, special area or conference emergency appeals are issued.
-Resident bishops may call for any emergency appeal in their annual conference when a disaster affects a specific part of the United States.
+When typical methods of disaster-response funding are inadequate, the area or conference may issue special emergency appeals.
+Resident bishops may call for an emergency appeal in their annual conference when a disaster affects a specific part of the United States.

-In situations where the emergency in question is of catastrophic proportions, a churchwide appeal may be issued.
-This appeal process is explained in The Book of Discipline.
+Situations where the emergency in question is of catastrophic proportions may call for a churchwide appeal.
+The Book of Discipline outlines this appeal process.

-Special appeals are United Methodism’s way of putting “a muzzle on” whatever disaster – natural or human-caused – threatens the health and safety of God’s children.
+Special appeals are United Methodism’s way of “quieting the storm to a whisper,” no matter what disaster – natural or human-caused – threatens the health and safety of God’s children.